CMS-SUS-XPAG/GenLHEfiles/DecayStep/README.md

 The procedure to perform the decay is slightly different depending on whether you want to use Pythia6 or Pythia8 for the decay.
 As the default parton shower and hadronization for the 13TeV Monte Carlo will be done using Pythia8, I will for now focus on that approach.

-## Decaying LHE files using Pythia8 standalone
+## Decaying LHE files using Pythia8

-I have found that it is easiest to perform the decay using a standalone version of pythia8.
+You can either use Pythia8 standalone, or within CMSSW.
+Both approaches will be explained.
-In principle it should be possible to do it using CMSSW, but I have not figured out a way to do it yet.
-Once I do, I will update these instructions.
+(Many thanks to Giovanni Petrucciani for the Makefile to set things up within CMSSW)

 There are several steps involved.
 Some can be omitted if the files are not intended to go through official production.